-Plot: Ikki is a psuedo-celebrity in school after his robattle victory over the bandits.
-However, he cannot gain the respect of or authority over Metabee.
-After a lot of fighting, Ikki decides he’s had enough with his ‘defective’ Medabot, but requires his assistance when the student council calls on him to help them beat the Screws and get their meeting room back.
+Plot: Ikki is a psuedo-celebrity in school after his robattle victory over the Rockers.
+However, he cannot gain the respect of Metabee nor control him.
+After a lot of fighting, Ikki decides he’s had enough with his ‘defective’ Medabot, but requires his assistance when the Student Council calls on him to help them beat the Screws and get their meeting room back.

 Banisher: A BAN type, Banisher’s design is based heavily on bancho, like its Medafighter, but it’s extremely fragile.
 Banisher’s model is unique in that it has no ability to attack first.
-It must be a counterattack.
+It can only counterattack.
 Not that it ever gets a chance to do such a thing.

 Breakdown: Today’s episode starts with Ikki being egotistical and a complete asshole.
 Swell.
 Ikki is high off of his victory from the last episode and becomes full of himself.
 However, Metabee is refusing to take orders from him, and well he should.

 I may not be Metabee’s biggest fan, but Ikki is acting like a complete asswad to Metabee.
 He’s furious that Metabee is sitting at the table reading the paper because he shouldn’t be doing anything that he doesn’t command.
 And when he takes out the trash, possibly freeing Ikki from the chore, he’s outraged that Metabee will follow his mother’s directive without issue but not his.
 Metabee even gives a good argument as to why he’s obeying Ikki’s mom – because she’s providing him with free room and board and he believes he owes it to her.